 Causes of lower back pain

-If you are wondering how to relieve lower back pain , then here is your answer.
+If you are wondering how to relieve lower back pain, then here is your answer.

-The anatomy of a human body is complicated.
+The anatomy of the human body is complicated.
 It consists of ligaments, muscles, bones, and tendons.
 These structures work in coordination to provide adequate support to the body and enable us to move.
 Issues related to lower back pain may occur from strain or damage to one of these structures.

-The lower back pain causes include:
+Lower back pain causes include:

-● Strain: Strain, tension or injury in the muscles may result in a severe backache.
+● Strain: Strain, tension, or injury in the muscles may result in a severe backache.
 Muscle tension, strained muscles, muscle spasms, injuries, and damaged discs may lead to acute lower back pain.
 Sitting for an extended period may increase a backache.

 ● Bulging or rupturing of the spinal discs: If spinal disc bulges or ruptures, then it will pressurize the nerve resulting in lower back pain.